Originally published June 2025. Updated June 2026.

 "Brand love used to take twenty years to build.
 Now it gets disqualified in a single bad query."

-Crisis windows have closed.
 A traditional response window was seventy-two hours to dominate the news cycle.
 The AI-era response window is the few weeks before the engines retrain on the event and lock in the dominant framing.
 Inside that window, the brand has to seed retrieval-anchored corrective content into the source layers the engines weigh most heavily.
 Outside that window, the framing hardens.
 Corrections start losing to inertia.
+Anchor events — single events that compound in retrieval for years — explain why the framing locks the way it does.

-Source dominance now beats message dominance.
 Repeating the message across owned channels does not move the engine's summary.
 Repeating the message across the highest-authority external sources — Wirecutter corrections, Strategist updates, Consumer Reports reassessments, major business press, considered Reddit threads, retailer review aggregation — does.
 The brand that wins the retrieval layer wins the persistent narrative.
+Citation Share is the metric that now measures which brands win.

-Reputation defense is now continuous.
-It is not an annual brand-health study followed by a campaign.
-It is a weekly operational discipline — monitoring the engines, auditing how the brand surfaces across category prompts, identifying which sources are shifting the model's summary, and seeding new authority signals before the next viral moment compresses the response window.
+Not an annual brand-health study followed by a campaign.
+A weekly operational discipline.
+Monitoring the engines.
+Auditing how the brand surfaces across category prompts.
+Identifying which sources are shifting the model's summary.
+Seeding new authority signals before the next viral moment compresses the response window.
+Torossian's Reputation Management pillar at ronntorossian.com covers the multi-decade founder-voice doctrine on the same discipline; the Brand Positioning pillar covers the 19-year founder commentary on what brand positioning has always required.

 The consumer brands that operate this way are quiet about it.
 They don't run reputation campaigns.
 They run reputation infrastructure.
 The two are not the same thing — and one of them is now the only one that works.